How to estimate drywall costs: Drywall estimating template

 Cost of material

-Detailing material costs will most likely be the bulk of your drywall estimating template.
+Detailing material costs will likely be the bulk of your drywall estimating template.

-You want to create as detailed of a drywall estimate that you can, requiring you to list each of the materials that will be required for the job.
-You want to do your research and stay up to date with the current costs of materials to help you create your estimate quicker and more accurately.
+You want to create a detailed drywall estimate listing the materials required for the job.
+Do your research and stay up to date with the current costs of materials to create your estimate quicker and more accurately.

 Let’s take a closer look at the materials you need for drywall installation, and how to calculate them and other costs.